ppy/osu-wiki/news/2022-05-28-new-featured-artist-rameses-b.md

 ### How to participate

 Not sure what *lazer* or *playlists* are?
-[Catch up here.](https://www.youtube.com/watch?v=ut_SOreClcc)
+Catch up [here](https://www.youtube.com/watch?v=ut_SOreClcc).

 If you want to try out these new Featured Artist playlists, start by downloading lazer from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).
-From lazer's main menu, enter the **playlists** section and filter the lobbies to **Featured Artists** in the top right corner.
+From lazer's main menu, enter the **playlists** section and filter the lobbies to **Featured Artists** in the top-right corner.
 Enter a lobby, play each map, then you'll see your name on the leaderboards!

 And... that's all for now!
 Go play some **Rameses B** maps already.